 Digital equity takes that learning one step further by ensuring that underserved communities have the necessary access to technology in their communities.
 Through our continued partnership with Comcast, we will collaborate with various community based organizations to demonstrate how each organization is implementing digital equity into their programs.

 Seattle Goodwill's unique training program is the first among Goodwill’s across the country to feature mobile devices in addition to desktop or laptop computers.

 Seattle Goodwill’s work in digital equity is through job readiness training and will focus primarily on Vocational Education for Speakers of Other Languages (VESOL) – digital literacy training program.

 With generous support from Comcast, Goodwill will implement a three-pronged approach to enhance their digital equity:

-- Web-based ESOL (English for Speakers of Other Languages) training through Rosetta Stone for students to strengthened their English language skills
+- Web-based ESOL (English for Speakers of Other Languages) training through Rosetta Stone for students to strengthen their English language skills

 - Point of Sale cashiering tools for equipping students for better employment opportunities